Skiing in Italy: the top 5 resorts

 Unforgettable views from a mountain piste at Breuil-Cervinia

-With a season from October to May and snow sure pistes, Breuil-Cervinia is the no.1. choice for the best late season skiing in Italy.
+With a season from October to May and snow sure pistes, Breuil-Cervinia is the Number 1 choice for the best late season skiing in Italy.
 The resort lies high up in the Italian Alps, in the shadow of the Monte Cervino mountain – known by most as the Matterhorn.

 The ski schools in Breuil-Cervinia offer group ski lessons until May and lesson prices are almost half the price of their equivalent in neighbouring Zermatt.
 Within the last official week of the season, the Breuil-Cervinia ski-pass is free.
 The pass includes the international surcharge, meaning that snow fans get even more for their Euros, being also able to ski for free on the Swiss side of the Matterhorn.